 Their banana pancakes are the best ones in Bali, period.

 Now featuring a new website and an Instagram account, I saw that they realized a brand new swimming pool.
 I will probably miss the original feeling of the garden, but can’t wait to be there again.

 Villa Plumeria is a fancy Villa with a modern touch and, of course, a pool, on the Bingin hilltops.
 High-speed Wi-fi and every optional luxury are available, so it will well cater for the more exigent people.
 It is run by Elze, a fashion designer and digital nomad I first met when we were both staying at Pondok Indah.
-She decided to settle in Bali and now she will also run her own place.
-I interviewed her for the blog section “Living the Dream”, you can read the interview to Elze clicking the link.
+She decided to settle in Bali and now also runs her own place.
+I will try to interview her for the blog section “Living the Dream”.

 7. Withdraw and change money in Bali

 The Indonesian Rupiah (IDR) is a rather inflationary currency.
 Maximum cut is 100,000 Rph (6-7 bucks), so you will often find yourself carrying handfuls of banknotes for a negligible value.